bing-copy/Bootstrap.NotificationService/README.md

 ## Get Started

 1. Customize your own message senders by modifying files under `Models.Senders.Implementations`.
+1. Customize your own database by adding options to `AddDbContext` in `Startup.cs`.
 2. Publish and deploy.

 ## TODO